 Therefore, it is important to also examine the hair under the microscope so that the two diseases can be ruled out.
 This is because hormone treatments for genetic hair loss can be harmful to the follicles in if the cause lies elsewhere.

-The treatment for thinning hair
+The treatment for diffuse thinning

 If the diffuse hair loss is based on a nutrient deficiency, a doctor will prescribe nutritional supplements to replenish the follicles.
 When the cause of diffuse hair loss is the side effect of a medication, you should consult your doctor to see if other medications are available.